jayunit100/enhancements/keps/sig-network/20200204-network-policy-tests.md

+---
+title: Homogenizing and expanding NetworkPolicy tests while reducing their complexity
+authors:
+  - "@jayunit100"
+owning-sig: sig-network
+reviewers: TBD
+approvers: TBD
+editor: TBD
+creation-date: 2020-02-04
+last-updated: 2020-02-05
+status: implementable
+---

 Special thanks to members of the Calico community for helping to vet this proposal as we evolved it :)

-# Homogenizing and Expanding NetworkPolicy tests while reducing their complexity
+# Homogenizing and expanding NetworkPolicy tests while reducing their complexity

+## Summary
 This proposal suggest that we leverage truth tables, uniform positive controls tests, and explicit whitelisting mappings to address the opportunities for improvement  in our existing NetworkPolicy test suite, which comprises 23 tests which can take 30 minutes to 1 hour to run.
+- Defining a common set of test scenarios for all network policy tests and increasing performance by reusing a set of containers.
+- Rearchitecting network policy tests to enhance readibility and reusability.

+## Motivation
 The current network policy tests have a few issues which, without increasing technical debt, can be addressed architecturally.

 - *Incompleteness*: We do not confirm that a common set of negative scenarios for different policies.
 We also do not confirm a complete set of *positive* connectivity, before starting tests (note: 4 out of the existing 23 tests do actually do *some* positive control validation before applying policies, and all tests do postive validation *after* policy application).